mooc-codes/ParticleSimulator/Readme.md

    - Generates the visual output of the collision using OpenCV .

 7. **Simulator**
-   - Handles the creation and manages the simulation loop
+   - Handles the creation of simulation entities and manages the simulation loop

 ### Dependencies